-Building Building Context Classification (1) Distinguishing Characteristics Land Use Height Floor Levels Placement C1-Natural Lands preserved in a natural or wilderness condition, including lands unsuitable for settlement due to natural conditions.
+Land Use Building Height Building Placement Context Classification (1) Distinguishing Characteristics Description Floor Levels Description C1-Natural Lands preserved in a natural or wilderness condition, including lands unsuitable for settlement due to natural conditions.
 Conservation Land, Open Space, or Park N/A N/A C2-Rural Sparsely settled lands; may include agricultural land, grassland, woodland, and wetlands.
 Agricultural or Single-Family Residential 1 to 2 Detached buildings with no consistent pattern of setbacks C2T-Rural Town Small concentrations of developed areas immediately surrounded by rural and natural areas; includes many historic towns.
-Retail, Office, Single-Family or Multi-Family Residential, Institutional, or Industrial 1 to 2 Both detached and attached buildings with no or shallow (<20') front setbacks C3R-Suburban Residential Mostly residential uses within large blocks and a disconnected or sparse roadway network.
+Retail, Office Single-Family or Multi-Family Residential, Institutional, or Industrial 1 to 2 Both detached and attached buildings with no or shallow (<20') front setbacks C3R-Suburban Residential Mostly residential uses within large blocks and a disconnected or sparse roadway network.
 Single-Family or Multi-Family Residential 1 to 2, with some 3 Detached buildings with medium (20' to 75') front setbacks C3C-Suburban Commercial Mostly non-residential uses with large building footprints and large parking lots within large blocks and a disconnected or sparse roadway network.
-Retail, Office, Multi- Family Residential, Institutional, or Industrial · · · · · Detached buildings with large (>75') setbacks on all sides C4-Urban General Mix of uses set within small blocks with a well-connected roadway network.
+Retail, Office, Multi- Family Residential, Institutional, or Industrial 1 (retail uses) and 1 to 4 (office uses) Detached buildings with large (>75') setbacks on all sides C4-Urban General Mix of uses set within small blocks with a well-connected roadway network.
 May extend long distances.
 The roadway network usually connects to residential neighborhoods immediately along the corridor or behind the uses fronting the roadway.
-Single-Family or Multi-Family Residential, Institutional, Neighborhood Scale Retail, or Office taller buildings Both detached and attached buildings with no setbacks or up to medium (<75') front setbacks C5-Urban Center Mix of uses set within small blocks with a well-connected roadway network.
+Single-Family or Multi-Family Residential, Institutional, Neighborhood Scale Retail, or Office 1 to 3, with some taller buildings Both detached and attached buildings with no setbacks or up to medium (<75') front setbacks C5-Urban Center Mix of uses set within small blocks with a well-connected roadway network.
 Typically concentrated around a few blocks and identified as part of a civic or economic center of a community, town, or city.
-Retail, Office, Single-Family or Multi-Family Residential, Institutional, or Light Industrial 1 to 5, with some taller buildings Both detached and attached buildings with no or shallow (<20') front setbacks C6-Urban Core Areas with the highest densities and building heights, and within FDOT classified Large Urbanized Areas (population >1,000,000).
+Retail, Office.
+Single-Family or Multi-Family Residential, Institutional, or Light Industrial 1 to 5, with some taller buildings Both detached and attached buildings with no or shallow (<20') front setbacks C6-Urban Core Areas with the highest densities and building heights, and within FDOT classified Large Urbanized Areas (population >1,000,000).
 Many are regional centers and destinations.
 Buildings have mixed uses, are built up to the roadway, and are within a well-connected roadway network.
-Retail, Office, Institutional, or Multi-Family Residential >4, with some shorter buildings Mostly attached buildings with no or minimal (<10') front setbacks aerial and street view imagery, map analysis, and review of existing or future land use or existing zoning information.
-The Context Classification Matrix presents the primary and secondary measures thresholds for the eight context classifications.
-Appendix A illustrates the eight FDOT context classifications through case studies.
-These case studies present examples of real-world values for the primary and secondary measures that determine a roadway's context classification.
+Retail, Office, Institutional, or Multi-Family Residential >4, with some shorter buildings Mostly attached buildings with no or minimal (<10') front setbacks

-More information on measures with undefined thresholds (N/As) are included in Appendix B. The thresholds presented in Table 1 are based on the following sources, with modifications made based on Florida case studies:
+More information on measures with undefined thresholds (N/As) are included in Appendix B. The thresholds presented in Table 1 are based on the following sources, with modifications made based on Florida case studies